Fake Process Server Calls: How to Know If It Is Legitimate?

 FAQs About Process Servers and Scams

-Yes, some legitimate process servers may call to confirm your availability, but they will not demand payment or personal information over the phone.
+Yes.
+A real process server may call to confirm address information or availability, but they will not request payment or threaten penalties.